apache/hudi/website/docs/hoodie_deltastreamer.md

 ### Rate Limit
 There are many use cases that user put the full history data set onto the message queue together with the realtime incremental data.
 Then they consume the data from the queue into the hudi from the earliest offset using flink.
 Consuming history data set has these characteristics:
 1).
 The instant throughput is huge 2).
 It has serious disorder (with random writing partitions).
 It will lead to degradation of writing performance and throughput glitches.
-At this time, the speed limit parameter can be turned on to ensure smooth writing of the flow.
+For this case, the speed limit parameter can be turned on to ensure smooth writing of the flow.

 #### Options
 |  Option Name  | Required | Default | Remarks |